№ 177

 These two organizational models have profoundly different number structures, so the first decision you must make is to reconnect your business model to one or the other organizational model.
 If you are a Sales Driven Organization, it is important to look at sales units; if you are a Product Led Organization, then it is important to look at interactions with your users.

-I urge you to read these articles I wrote a short time ago for precise guidance on how to define your North Star Metric, or to purchase MAKE PROGRESS with OKR and dedicate yourself in performing the exercises I recommend.
+I encourage you to read these articles I wrote a short time ago for precise guidance on how to locate your North Star Metric, or to purchase MAKE PROGRESS with OKR and dedicate yourself in performing the exercises I recommend.

-Participate in Practical and Intensive Workshops and work with the STRTGY team.
+Participate in Practical and Intensive Workshops and work with the team at STRTGY

 The Growth Machine Workshop